TanStack/query/docs/guides/placeholder-query-data.md

 }
 ```

-### Placeholder Data as a Function
+### Placeholder Data Memoization

-If the process for accessing a query's placeholder data is intensive or just not something you want to perform on every render, you can memoize the value or pass a memoized function as the `placeholderData` value:
+If the process for accessing a query's placeholder data is intensive or just not something you want to perform on every render, you can memoize the value:

 ```tsx
 function Todos() {